 Instagram, Pinterest and wedding blogs can be invaluable resources for getting the creative juices flowing and for inspiring ideas.
+Don’t limit yourself to just wedding related blogs and sites, interior design and fashion resources are great for inspiration too.
 Creating mood boards with images of things you love is a great way to keep track of your ideas and for sharing with your suppliers so they can get an understanding of how you envision your wedding day.

 Wedding Style & Venue

 Now you’ve started to collate ideas about how you envision your wedding, think about the type of ceremony you would like – will it be a religious or civil ceremony?
 Will the reception be in a marquee or a ballroom?
 Hotel or Country House wedding?
 Once you have an idea on your wedding style you can start to think about venues.

 Working with a Wedding Planner can really help you to picture how you would like your day to be and narrow down all the endless possibilities.
 They’ll be able to source venues that suit your requirements and budget, and may have a few hidden gems up their sleeve too!